Immortality-IMT/Make-A.I.-Do-Science/distributed model training/README.md

 Mainly used for LAN and a commercial cloud service.
 Although, there is no access to a network of other Horovod users who also borrow and lend their GPU resources.

+The kit is essential, but there is no dynamic resource sharing between users.

 ### BOINC

 in progress.